microsoft/MSLab/Scenarios/S2D Hyperconverged TP5/readme.md

+# Scenario Description

+* In this scenario 4-16 node S2D cluster can be created.
+* It is just simulation "how it would look like".
+Performance is not a subject here.
+* It is just to test look and feel
+* THis is TP5 script.
+It will likely change in RTM.

 # Scenario requirements

 * Windows 10 1511 with enabled Hyper-V
-* 8GB Memory or 20GB if nested virtualization is used
+* 8GB Memory or 20GB if nested virtualization is used (for 4 node configuration)
 * SSD (with HDD it is really slow)

 # Variables.ps1